FOR CREATORS

 How can my project benefit from Fiscal Sponsorship?

-Fiscal Sponsorship is a valuable alternative fundraising tool that can broaden your fundraising options.
-Many individual donors, foundations, and corporate funders will only donate to an established 501(c)(3) tax-exempt nonprofit organization that can issue a tax-receipt for donations.
-Fiscal sponsorship will allow you to apply for and accept such funding.
-Fiscal sponsorship is also an alternative to investing your time and money into establishing a tax-exempt organization yourself.
+Fiscal Sponsorship is an alternative fundraising and hybrid financing tool that broadens your funding options.
+Many individual donors, foundations, and corporate funders can only donate to an established 501(c)(3) nonprofit that can issue a tax receipt.
+Fiscal sponsorship allows you to apply for and accept this type of funding without establishing your own nonprofit.

 What type of fiscal sponsorship does SIMA offer?